Are you looking to launch a new product or service?

 Understanding where your product or service fits in the existing landscape is key to any GTM strategy.

-That’s because learning about what your competitors offer and recognising the value they add helps position your product.
+That’s because learning about what your competitors offer will help you position your product.

-Start by assessing their G2 reviews page and filter by relevant business segments - for example, SME, mid-market, or enterprise.
+Start by assessing their G2 reviews page.
+Filter by relevant customer segments - for example, SME, mid-market, or enterprise.

-This allows you to determine what potential customers like and dislike the most about competitors’ platforms and what truly resonates with your ICP.
+This allows you to determine what potential customers like and dislike about competitors’ platforms and what truly resonates with your ICP.

 It’s also worth considering how macro and micro trends could impact your launch now and in the near future.